 - The release has 4 to 6 tracks in total.

-Your album title will not be changed, but it will be placed in the separate "EP's & Singles" category below the “Albums" category.
+On Spotify, your album title will not be changed, but it will be placed in the separate “Singles” section below the “Albums” section of your discography.